Trigork/persona-fusion-calculator/README.md

 A tool to help calculate fusions in Persona Q: Shadow of the Labyrinth

 ## Running the tool
-You can see the latest version working at: https://triprojects.herokuapp.com/projects/pqfusion
+You can see the latest stable version running at: https://triprojects.herokuapp.com/projects/pqfusion

 But you can just grab the latest release at the